atultw/blog/content/blog/go-generics-intro/index.md

 ## Example use case: Number addition

-A function to take an array of numbers and sum them.
+A function to take a slice of numbers and sum them.

 ### Go 1.18